grafana/mimir/docs/sources/operating/deploying-the-monitoring-mixin/dashboards/object-store.md

 ---
-title: "Object store"
+title: "Object Store"
 weight: 10
 ---

-# Object store
+# Object Store

-This dashboard shows an overview on all the activity and operations on the object storage, run by any Mimir component.
+The Object Store dashboard shows an overview of all activity and operations run by any Grafana Mimir component on the object storage.

 ## Example

-The following screenshot shows an example of this dashboard from a demo cluster.
+The following example shows an Object Store dashboard from a demo cluster.

 ![Grafana Mimir object store dashboard](../../../images/dashboards/mimir-object-store.png)